High-dimensional Bayesian filtering through deep density approximation: Evaluation

 \section{Evaluation}

 In this section we briefly detail the parameters used for evaluating the metrics of Section~\ref{section: experiment setup}.
 To evaluate the probability density of the particle filters and ensemble Kalman filters, both for the benchmark methods and the reference solution, we employ Gaussian kernel density estimators, implemented using \texttt{scipy.stats.gaussian\_kde}~\cite{2020SciPy-NMeth-short}.
 This function applies Scott’s rule for bandwidth selection by default \cite{Scott1992, silverman1986density}, and we perform no additional tuning of the bandwidth parameter.
+In Table~\ref{table: evaluation setup} we report the evaluation parameters used for all the experiments.